david-schaller/AsymmeTree/README.md

 For a more detailed description of the usage and the implementation of the simulator please read the [manual](https://github.com/david-schaller/AsymmeTree/blob/master/manual/AsymmeTreeManual.pdf).

-### Tree data structures
+### Tree Data Structures

 The two classes `Tree` and `PhyloTree` implement tree data structures which are essential for most of the modules in the package.
 The latter contains converters and parsers for the Newick format and a NetworkX graph format.

-### Simulator for phylogenetic trees
+### Simulation of Phylogenetic Trees

-The subpackage `asymmetree.treeevolve` contains modules for the simulation and manipulation of species trees and gene trees.
+The subpackage `treeevolve` contains modules for the simulation and manipulation of species trees and gene trees.

 A typical simulation consists of the following steps:
 * dated species tree (models e.g. 'innovation', 'Yule' and '(episodic) birth-death process')